Skip to content

 The Whiskey Nose - The Subtle Art of Smelling Whiskey

-How Do You Smell a Whiskey Correctly?
+How to Smell a Whiskey Correctly?

-Different Fragrant Notes
+Different Fragrance Notes

 Depending on the type of whiskey and its origin, the nose can contain a wide range of notes: